VivaaindreanNg/django-mini-project/README.md

 * [ ] Implement front-end frameworks/libraries, i.e: React.

 * [ ] Add custom scripts to automate some stuffs (i.e: updating records in DB).

+* [ ] Deploy this project/app onto Heroku, Azure or other platforms.